16 Best Places to Travel as a Vegetarian (or Vegan)

 Just kidding, there’s so much more to this country than its avocados, but they certainly are a highlight.
 For vegetarians, there’s lots to eat with eggs, once you go inland, as well as soy products (while not inherently local) at the cafes and health food restaurants of Antigua, one of the country’s most popular destinations.

-Antigua is the place in Guatemala where I have been to twice, and from my first visit in 2015 when I ate a vegetarian diet (black beans and eggs, every day!) to this year when I went with my vegetarian sister, there were few issues to encounter.
+Antigua is the place in Guatemala where I have been to twice, and from my first visit in 2015 when I ate a vegetarian diet (black beans and eggs, every day!) to this year when I went with my vegetarian sibling, there were few issues to encounter.

 Aside from one Antigua luncheonette mainstay that doesn’t sport any vegetarian offerings, every other sort of traditional cafe, coffee shop or restaurant had a vegetarian egg option, if not a vegan-friendly brunch choice like avo toast.
 Check out this list for starters.